Survivor Series (2017): Storylines

 Raw Commissioner Stephanie McMahon made her return on the October 30 episode of Raw and confronted Kurt Angle; her last appearance as Raw's Commissioner was at WrestleMania 33.
 She said that SmackDown's invasion was an embarrassment to Angle and the entire Raw locker room.
-She then gave Angle the opportunity to redeem himself by naming Angle the captain of Team Raw's men's team.
+She then gave Angle the opportunity to redeem himself by naming Angle the captain of Team Raw.
 However, she said that if Team Raw were to lose at Survivor Series, Angle would be fired as the Raw General Manager.
 Afterwards on Twitter, Angle named Braun Strowman as his first pick for Team Raw.
 The following week, after their match ended in a double count-out, Samoa Joe and Finn Bálor were both added to Team Raw by Angle.
 Later that episode, Angle named Jason Jordan as the final member of Team Raw.
 The very next week, however, Stephanie disagreed with Angle's final pick and said that she wanted to decimate SmackDown.
 Later in the show, Jordan was (storyline) injured by a returning Bray Wyatt, and rendered unable to compete by Angle.
 Jordan begged Angle to not remove him from the Survivor Series match.
 Angle could not bring himself to do it, after which, Chief Operating Officer Triple H returned (his first appearance on Raw since WrestleMania 33), attacked Jordan with a Pedigree, and declared himself Jordan's replacement.
 The following night on SmackDown, during a tag team match between The New Day and Owens and Zayn, Raw invaded SmackDown by attacking the roster.
 After everyone was taken out, Shane McMahon was attacked, suffering an Angle Slam by Angle and two Triple Powerbombs by The Shield.